Crusader journalist saves the day for stranded NABJ guest

 We turned west on 39th /Pershing to see Chicago’s oldest Black high school, Wendell Phillips Academy.
 Taylor seemed in awe of the building as I told him that singers Nat King Cole, Sam Cooke, actors Redd Foxx and Marla Gibbs once roamed the halls.

-We traveled to Prairie Avenue, where music producer Quincy Jones grew up.
-At 33rd and Indiana, Taylor saw the ruins of Pilgrim Baptist Church, known as the “Birthplace of Gospel Music,” and the future site of the museum.
-He also saw the current church site across the street, where worshippers attend on Sunday.
+We traveled to Prairie Avenue where music producer Quincy Jones grew up.
+At 33rd and Indiana, Taylor saw the ruins of Pilgrim Baptist Church, known as the “Birthplace of Gospel Music” and the future site of the museum.
+He saw the current church site across the street where worshippers attend on Sunday.

-Along the way, I shared stories of Black Chicago during segregation, when a drastic shortage of housing forced large families to share small apartments.
-Pulitzer-prize-winning poet Gwendolyn Brooks moved six times to Bronzeville before she made it big.
+Along the way I shared stories of Black Chicago during segregation when a drastic shortage of housing forced large families to share small apartments.
+Pulitzer-prize winning poet Gwendolyn Brooks moved six times in Bronzeville before she made it big.
 At 47th and King Drive, Taylor got out of the car and took a picture in front of the large photo of Brooks.

 During our tour, we visited the last building the Chicago Defender operated out of at 46th and King Drive before its staff moved out during the pandemic.
 A few blocks away, Taylor saw the mansion of Defender founder Robert S. Abbot, who died there in 1940 on the same day as Black publishers across the country met at the historic Wabash YMCA to form what today is called the National Newspaper Publishers Association (NNPA) also referred to as the Black Press of America.